vmware-archive/AndroidIntelliJStarter/README.md

 ## 4. IntelliJ: Settings, Libraries, and SDKs
 Open YourProject in IntelliJ 10.5 or higher.

-YourProject is likely broken.
-You can import the provided IntelliJ settings to fix this:
+### Import IntellijSettings.jar
+Import support/IntellijSettings.jar to automatically configure your SDKs and other important settings:

 File => Import Settings => YourProject/support/IntellijSettings.jar

+If everything goes well everything will be fixed when IntelliJ restarts.

-### But It's still Broken!
+### My IntelliJ SDKs are Broken!
 Something about your machine's configuration does not match our settings.

-Platform SDKs
+Manually fix all using the following instructions.

-#### JSDK
+#### Platform Settings: SDKs -- JSDK
-if you are missing a java SDK.  accept the default

-You will likely need to configure IntelliJ's Platform Android SDKs.
-IntelliJ stores Platform SDK configurations somewhere outside of individual projects.
-Upshot: IntelliJ SDKs are not committed in git and you will need to manually add them.
+- File => Project Structure
+- Platform Settings => SDKs
+- Add (plus sign) => JSDK
+- Take the default if you can, deep in /System/Library/.../CurrentJDK/Home

+#### Platform Settings: SDKs -- Android SDKs
+You will need to at 2.3.3 Google APIs if you want to use robolectric.

-File => Project Structure
+- File => Project Structure

-Platform Settings => SDKs
+- Platform Settings => SDKs

-Add (plus sign) => Android SDK
+- Add (plus sign) => Android SDK

-locate and choose ~/android-sdk-mac_x86
+- locate and choose ~/android-sdk-mac_x86

-Choose Java SDK 1.6
+- Select internal Java Platform: 1.6
+- Create new Android SDK: Google APIs (2.3.3)

-Select the build target Android SDK.
-If you don't see it there you will need to install it via the Android SDK and AVD Manager.
+Add more if needed.
+If you need SDKs that are not listed you will need to install it via the Android SDK and AVD Manager.
 See above.

-Attache source

-Do the same for Robolectric: 2.3.3

-### Setting AndroidIntelliJStarter's SDK
-Now you need to set the app's SDK.
+#### Module SDKs
+YourProject and Robolectric might need their Module SDK fixed.

-File => Project Structure
+- File => Project Structure

-Modules => YourProject => Dependencies
+- Modules => YourProject => Dependencies

-Module SDK: choose one.
+- Module SDK: choose one.
+- Repeat for Modules => Robolectric => Dependencies

 ## 5. Roboguice
 By default this project uses Roboguice for dependency injection.